Owners can apply for grants to cover up to half cost of deep retrofit for homes

 The scheme is being delivered by the Sustainable Energy Authority of Ireland (SEAI).

-Under the plans, there will be an increase in the number of free energy upgrades for those at risk of energy poverty, up to 400 per month from an average of 177 per month.
+Under the plans, 400 households at risk of energy poverty will be eligible for free energy upgrade.

+Homeowners could save between 50 to 100 euro a month on energy bills.

-There are also plans to create “one stop shops”, which allow people to upgrade their homes all in one go.
+There are also plans to create “one stop shops”, allow people to upgrade their homes all in one go, and provide an end-to-end service for homeowners.

 Government officials say it is a simplified process for homeowners.